keboola/connection-docs/storage/buckets/index.md

 permalink: /storage/buckets/
 ---

 Buckets are containers for tables in Storage.
-They are further organized into the following three **stages**:
+They are further organized into the following two **stages**:

 1. **in** --- for input data (usually extractor results)
 2. **out** --- for processed data (usually results of transformations or applications)
-3. **sys** --- deprecated stage used for configuration of some components

 The distinction between the input and output stage is purely conventional differentiation between raw and processed data.
 When creating a new bucket, select one of the stages and a suitable [database backend](/storage/#backend-properties) based on its properties.